ariharan2001/ariharan2001/README.md

 - 👋 Hi, I’m ariharan.
-- 👀 I’m interested in CP and development with MERN
+- 👀 I’m interested in CP and development.
-- 🌱 I’m currently doing full stack development
+- 🌱 I’m currently doing full stack development with MERN.
-- 💞️ I’m looking to collaborate on CP
+- 💞️ I’m looking to collaborate on CP.
-- 📫 How to reach me
+- 📫 How to reach me : email @ ariharanariharan2001@gmail.com.

 <!---
 ariharan2001/ariharan2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.